michaelkoceja/alex-honnold/README.md

 ## Description

-* This is a project where I created a tribute paging using Sass.
+* This is a project where I created a tribute page using Sass.

 ## User Story: